Sampath2609/mysite/README.md

 # your repo name

-A resume site using Node, Express, BootStrap, EJS
+A bmi calculator site using Node, Express, BootStrap, EJS

 ## How to use